Welcome Blessings!

 Remember last week when we talked about handwriting analysis that might reveal little secrets about your personality?
 We’re back for round two!
-This time, we’re taking a closer look into what your writing supposedly says about you.
-Think of it like this: your handwriting is like a little window into your inner self.
-We’re going to look at things you probably don’t even think about, like how hard you write the letters “m” and “n” or how your writing flows across the page.
-Get ready to be surprised – you might learn some pretty cool stuff about yourself!
+This time, we’re looking closer at what your writing supposedly says about you.
+Think of it like your handwriting is a window into your inner self.
+We’ll look at things you probably don’t even think about, like how hard you write the letters “m” and “n” or how your writing flows across the page.
+Get ready to be surprised!
+You can learn some cool stuff about yourself!
 (Or at least have some fun thinking about it!)

 (Creativity or Practicality?)